-For each exhibition our learning offer for primary and secondary schools currently consists of:
+For each exhibition our learning offer for primary, secondary and SEND schools currently consists of:

 We run free Teachers’ Evenings, which include a tour of the exhibition and a presentation by the exhibition’s curator.
 We encourage teachers of all subjects to attend, as many of our exhibitions cover a wide range of subject matters and can be a great way of combining subject trips.